Skip to main content

 2. System Installation

-- Note: The system kernel version used on the Raspberry Pi must be greater than
+• Note: The system kernel version used by the Raspberry Pi must be greater than 5.17.x.
+Execute the command uname -r to check the kernel version.

-mainsailos, rather than upgrading the kernel. - You need to install KlipperScreen manually.
+• You need to install KlipperScreen yourself.

-- Use Raspberry Imager to install the latest MainsailOS:
+• Use Raspberry Imager to install the latest MainsailOS.

-- Download and install Raspberry Imager
+• Download and install Raspberry Imager.

-- Open Raspberry Imager
+• Open Raspberry Imager.

-- Click CHOOSE DEVICE
+• Click CHOOSE DEVICE.

-- Click CHOOSE OS
+• Click CHOOSE OS.

-- Select Other specific-purpose OS
+• Select Other specific-purpose OS.

-- Select 3D printing
+• Select 3D printing.

-- Select Mainsail OS
+• Select Mainsail OS.

-- Click CHOOSE STORAGE
+• Click CHOOSE STORAGE.

-- Select your storage device, such as an SD card
+• Select your storage device, such as an SD card.

-- Click NEXT and wait for the installation to complete
+• Click NEXT and wait for the installation to complete.

 4. Driver Installation

-Install FLY-TFT-V2 driver
+• Install the FLY-TFT-V2 driver.

 git clone https://github.com/kluoyun/FLY-TFT.git